shadicode/SoftUART_PIC16F/README.md

 # SoftUART_PIC16F
-- Software UART implementation for PIC16F84A
+- C implementation of Software UART for PIC16F84A
-- No buffer or fifo implementation
+- No buffer/fifo
-- Send and receive single character
+- Send and receive (1 Byte)/single character